DeepNotesApp/DeepNotes/README.md

 ## Why DeepNotes?

 - **Visual note-taking:** Free yourself from the big wall of text.
 - **Deep page navigation:** Explore concepts in all their complexity.
-Need more detail?
-Just go one level deeper.
 - **End-to-end encryption:** Keep your notes well protected.
 - **Live collaboration:** Create groups to collaborate with your team.
 - **Flexible note system:** Organize your notes in whatever way you want.